 RP records were maintained in a log.
-But the RP had signed out pre-emptively.
 The correct RP certificate was displayed.
 Records of emergency supplies and private prescriptions were held on the patient medication record (PMR) system and were in order.
-Records of the supply of unlicensed specials medicines were kept and most certificates of conformity contained the details of to whom the product had been supplied.
+Emergency supplies were generally made under a locally commissioned service and were also reported on Pharmoutcomes.
+Records of the supply of unlicensed specials medicines were kept and certificates of conformity contained the details of to whom the product had been supplied.
 Controlled drug (CD) registers were maintained as required by law.
-But not all entries of the receipt of CDs contained the address of the supplier.
 Balance checks were completed weekly.
-A random stock balance check of Morphgesic 10mg tablets was accurate.
+A random stock balance check was accurate.
 Patient returns were recorded in a separate register and were destroyed promptly, and records were kept with two signatures.